Maintenance and Child Support

 Family law continues to state that a parent’s duty of support in means of child maintenance is not affected in any way by a remarriage.
 A step-parent is also under no obligation to support a stepchild.
 Similarly, a child from a first marriage does not have priority over a child from a second marriage when it comes to maintenance obligations.
 Essentially, it is the sole responsibility of both parents to support their children.
 It is also worth noting that family law states that the refusal to allow a parent contact does not entitle that parent to stop paying child maintenance.

 When maintenance court makes an order regarding child maintenance, such an order is not fixed forever.
 If circumstances change, an application for an increase or reduction in child maintenance can be made.
-In order to fulfil their obligations to support their child, parents must use both of their incomes and, if necessary, their capital.
+In order to fulfill their obligations to support their child, parents must use both of their incomes and, if necessary, their capital.
 This means that if a father/mother has no income but has assets, he/she will not be able to avoid paying child maintenance.
 A court may order that the assets be sold to satisfy the obligation to pay child maintenance.
 This also prevents a parent from evading his/her duty to pay child maintenance by giving up work and becoming, for example, a full-time student.
 The ordinary rules relating to parents’ duty to support also apply in respect of children born out of wedlock.